kporten/kevinporten/README.md

 yarn e2e:ci # run cypress e2e tests in ci mode
 ```

-> This template contains a GitHub CI workflow that runs on push (except for tags) and pull request events.
+> This repository contains a GitHub CI workflow that runs on push (except for tags) and pull request events.

 ## Environment